Rolex new model

 ⓒ Rolex

 The new Oyster Perpetual 36 features a model that reinterprets the Jubilee motif, Introduced in the late 1970s, As a graphic pattern.
-In the past, This detail was called the “computer dial, ” but this time, Instead of engraving, Rolex’s name is expressed in more than ten colors.
-As various colors must be combined with precision, The production process must have been quite demanding.
-Each graphic pattern must be positioned exactly without error, So the dial requires a high level of precision as well as design.
+In the past, This detail was called the "computer dial" and this time, Instead of engraving, Rolex's name is expressed in more than ten colors.
+As various colors must be combined precisely, The production process must have been quite challenging.
+Each graphic pattern must be positioned accurately without error, So the dial requires a high level of precision as well as design.

 ⓒ Rolex